If you’re looking for the best Koh Samui beach plus more great things to do in Koh Samui, Thailand you’ve landed in the right place!

 Tip: We went in the afternoon when there wasn’t much going on but it can get pretty busy at night so go early if you want a seat other than rock and sand.

 Best Free Evening Entertainment in Koh Samui: Movie night at W Resort

 Every Monday night the W Hotel Koh Samui shows a movie on the beach.
-You can snuggle up in a big beach bean bag bed or on a cozy half circle sofa and nibble on popcorn while watching a blockbuster movie under the stars.
-There is no admission charged but they do appreciate you purchasing a drink or snack from the beach bar.
+You can snuggle up in a big beach bean bag bed or on a cozy half-circle sofa and nibble on popcorn while watching a blockbuster movie under the stars.
+There is no admission charge but they do appreciate you purchasing a drink or snack from the beach bar.
 They will often offer up free popcorn with a drink purchase.
 They also have one of the best views from their lounge if you’re looking for a romantic nightcap.

 Tip: As with many places on the island a bike is preferable over a car due to parking issues.
 As it is a resort though it would also be easy to catch a taxi.

 Best Koh Samui Bar for Relaxing: Coco Tam’s